Cerebral Palsy Awareness Month: Reflecting On Our Journey So Far

 Gearing up for GABR

 It's hard to believe that the Great American Bike Race (GABR) is only a month away!
-We have been involved in this event since 2008 when I formed a team called "Faith's Rockin' Riders" with some ladies at Laducer where I worked.
+We have been involved in this event since 2008 when I formed a team called "Faith's Rockin' Riders" with some ladies at work.

-In 2009 we sort of took a break since we were in the process of moving from our old apartment to our current, accessible one but Rob did still ride on MedEquip One's Team.
+In 2009, we sort of took a break since we were in the process of moving from our old apartment to our current, accessible one.
+Rob, however, still rode on MedEquip One's Team.

 Last year we formed Faith's Fantastic 10 which consisted mostly of our friends.
 And this year we are gearing up again but with a slightly different name - Faith's Fantastic 12 since we had to expand our team to 12 riders instead of 10!
 So now there are 1,200 riders taking part in the event instead of just 1,000!